bikeshaving/crank/website/documents/guides/03-components.md

 ## Stateful Components
 Eventually, you’ll want to write components with local state.
 In Crank, we use [generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) to do so.
 These types of components are referred to as *generator components*.

+A generator function is declared using `function *` syntax, and its body can contain one or more `yield` expressions.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";